 Section 3.2 The Provider/Pharmacy Directory: Your guide to all providers and pharmacies in the plan's network

-The Provider/Pharmacy Directory lists our network providers, durable medical equipment suppliers and pharmacies.
+The Provider/Pharmacy Directory lists our network providers and durable medical equipment suppliers.
+Medicaid providers are indicated with an asterisk in our Provider/Pharmacy Directory.

 What are "network providers"?